-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faith, self-control; against such there's no law.— Galatians 5:22-23 (RSV)
+But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faith, self-control; against such there is no law (Galatians 5:22-23).

 The Fruit of the Spirit

 God is triune.
 That is, God the Father, Son and Holy Spirit.
-In the study of dispensations, we are made to believe that God the Father and God the son have left us today with the third person of the Godhead—the Holy Spirit—to enable us walk in His ways.
-The Holy Spirit mainly began His work after Jesus Christ ascended into heaven and is seated at the right hand of God.
+In the study of dispensations or dispensationalism, we are made to believe that God the Father and God the son have left us with the third person of the Godhead—the Holy Spirit—today to enable us walk in His righteous ways.
+The Holy Spirit mainly began His work after Jesus Christ ascended into heaven and is now seated at the right hand of God the Father Almighty.

-The Holy Spirit comes to live with and in the heart of every believer of Christ.
-And the book of Galatians explicitly states the fruit (not fruits) that He bears on the outside of that believer.
-It's called fruit because all these characteristics must be found in the person having the spirit dwelling in him or her.
-You can't portray some and leave some.
+The Holy Spirit comes to live with and in the life of every believer of Christ as promised in the holy scriptures.
+And the book of Galatians explicitly states the fruit (not fruits) which He (Holy Spirit) bears on the outside of that believer that He indwells.
+It is called fruit because all these characteristics must be found in the person having the spirit dwelling in him or her.
+You can't portray some and despise some.
 They are exhibited in a holistic manner.
+They are not mutually exclusive.
 For instance, you can't be loving and be haughty or not gentle at the same time.
 If that's you, then I am afraid, it is not the work of the Holy Spirit.

 Let us consider the fruit of the Spirit in the life of the Christian.